ncatlab/nlab-content/pages/16108.md

 ##Example (Free Abelian group $\mathbb{Z}^3$)

-n a presentation of the free Abelian group on 3 generators, one would expect the commutators,  $[x,y]$, $ [x,z]$ and $[y,z]$.
+In a presentation of the free Abelian group on 3 generators, one would expect the commutators,  $[x,y]$, $ [x,z]$ and $[y,z]$.
 There is a well-known identity, that expands out to give an identity among these relations (again see Brown-Huebschman (below), p.154, or Loday, (again below) for a complete treatment.)